In This Article

 What are Women’s Sober Living Homes?

-Women’s sober living homes, which are sometimes called halfway houses, are the bridge between full-time rehabilitation facilities and the complete return to regular life.
+Women’s sober living homes, sometimes called halfway houses, are the bridge between full-time rehabilitation facilities and the complete return to regular life.
 These homes provide a temporary residence for women recovering from addiction who still need the support of others focused on sobriety.